comsompom/vozhyk/iphone_detector/README.md

 ## Next Steps (Part 2)

 This app is the **eyes & brain** on the iPhone.
 The next integration step is sending targeting coordinates to the STM32 rover over **Bluetooth BLE** (`T:-120,45\n` format from `solution.md`).

+The planned hardware extension is to mount the iPhone on a mobile system, use the camera model to detect a drone in the air, then send the detected target position over BLE to an STM32 module.
+The STM32 will control servos that point a dedicated positioning ray toward the detected drone location.